nguyentr02/Final_Project/README.md

 ## QUESTIONS:

 #### Question 1:
-Print out the first 10 rows.
+Print out the first 10 rows of hotels'address and its average point.
 #### Question 2:
+Add a column call "Rec".
+If "No Negative Review" then the hotel is not going to be Reccommended. <br>
+For example: <br>
+s Gravesandestraat 55 Oost 1092 AA Amsterdam Netherlands(Ireland) -> _False_ <br>
+Then, print the last 5 rows.
+#### Question 3:
-Print out number of hotels based on which country it is located at.
+Print out number of hotels based on which country it is located at. <br>
-For example:
+For example: <br>
-- United Kingdom: 2
+- United Kingdom: 2 <br>
-- Spain: 1
+- Spain: 1 <br>
 - Austria: 3
-#### Question 3:
-List out all hotels' address of a places
-For example:
-In: Austria
-Out: ...
-...

 #### Question 4:
+List out all hotels' address of a places. <br>
+For example: <br>
+In: Austria <br>
+Out:
+- ...
 #### Question 5:
+Print out the hotels that have highest, lowest average point.
 #### Question 6:

 #### Question 7: